Reducing the instability of an optical lattice clock using multiple atomic ensembles: Phase estimation with four atomic ensembles

-The use of two quadrature Ramsey sequences with different interrogation times allows us to perform phase estimation and discriminate accumulated phases for ensembles (2,4) beyond $\pm\pi$.
-A representative plot from 1,000 experimental clock sequences of the inferred phase shifts from the longest interrogation time ($T=85$ ms) without phase slips for the 4 ensemble approach is shown in Fig.~\ref{Fig4}(b).
-The distributions of inferred phases acquired by ensemble 2 using information from only a single ensemble with standard Ramsey (top, red), 2 ensembles using quadrature Ramsey (middle, yellow), and 4 ensembles using phase estimation (bottom, blue) are compared.
-Instances of inferred phases beyond $\pm\pi/2$ and $\pm\pi$ in the case of 2 and 4 ensembles respectively can be observed, which would result in corresponding phase slips for the single ensemble or 2 ensemble decoders for this interrogation time.
+The use of two quadrature Ramsey sequences with different interrogation times allows us to perform phase estimation and discriminate accumulated phases during $T_B$ for ensembles (2, 4) beyond $[-\pi,\pi]$.
+A representative plot from 1,000 measurement cycles of the inferred phase shifts from the longest interrogation times ($T_A=50$ ms, $T_B=85$ ms) without measured phase slips in the self-comparison using the four-ensemble approach is shown in Fig.~\ref{Fig4}(b).
+We note that the inferred phase shifts are post-processed using different decoders applied to the same 1,000 measurements.
+The distributions of inferred phases acquired by ensemble 2 using information from only a single ensemble (ensemble 2) with a standard Ramsey decoder (top, red), two ensembles (ensembles 2 and 4) using a quadrature Ramsey decoder (middle, yellow), and all four ensembles (ensembles 1, 2, 3, and 4) using the full phase estimation decoder (bottom, blue) are compared.
+Instances of 199 inferred phases beyond $[-\pi/2, \pi/2]$ in the case of two ensembles, and 8 inferred phases beyond $[-\pi,\pi]$ in the case of four ensembles can be observed respectively, which would otherwise result in corresponding phase slips for the single ensemble or two-ensemble decoders for this interrogation time.

-As shown in Fig.~\ref{Fig4}(c), the clock self-comparison Allan deviation at 1 s from all 3 approaches (standard Ramsey, quadrature Ramsey with 2 ensembles, and quadrature Ramsey combined with phase estimation with 4 ensembles) are compared using identical experimental sequences and atom numbers, with the only differences being the applied field gradients and how the accumulated phases are extracted by the estimator.
-We are able to extend the coherent interrogation time $T_B$ out to 85 ms (with $T_A=50$ ms) without observing phase slips, and achieve a factor of 1.2(1) reduction in instability when comparing the 4-ensemble phase estimation scheme to the 2-ensemble quadrature Ramsey scheme, and a factor of 2.08(6) reduction with respect to standard Ramsey.
+As shown in Fig.~\ref{Fig4}(c), the clock self-comparison Allan deviation at 1 s from all three approaches (standard Ramsey, quadrature Ramsey with two ensembles, and quadrature Ramsey combined with phase estimation with four ensembles) are compared using identical experimental sequences and atom numbers, with the only differences being the applied field gradients and how the accumulated phases are extracted by the estimator.
+We are able to extend the coherent interrogation time $T_B$ out to 85 ms (with $T_A=50$ ms) without observing phase slips, and achieve a factor of 1.2(1) reduction in instability when comparing the four-ensemble phase estimation scheme to the two-ensemble quadrature Ramsey scheme, and a factor of 2.08(6) reduction with respect to standard Ramsey.
 We note that the instabilities are slightly degraded over those shown in Fig.~\ref{Fig2}(b) for the same interrogation times, which we attribute to the added time required for the hyperfine state preparation (250 ms), which contributes a total additional dead time of 500 ms in the self-comparisons.